Facing Legal Trouble Over Non-Compete Clause: What Should I Do Next?

 idk

-In my previous job, I was given the appointment letter at the time of joining the organisation which had a clause that I cannot join competition for a period of 2 years after resigning from the organisation.
-I had signed this at the time of acceptance of the job.
+In my previous job, I was given the appointment letter at the time of joining the organization, which had a clause stating that I cannot join a competitor for a period of 2 years after resigning.
+I had signed this clause upon accepting the job.
+Upon resigning from my previous job, my relieving letter also reiterated the restriction on joining a competitor for a 2-year period.

 Thank you.